 In March 1998, the GGRF accepted a promissory note from Guam Memorial Hospital Authority (GMHA), a component unit of the Government of Guam.
-The note is in the amount of \$9,385,720 with interest at the bank's prime rate plus 1%, with a floor amount of eight percent.
+The note was originally in the amount of \$9,385,720 and bears interest at the bank's prime rate plus 1%, with a floor amount of 8%.
 The note was executed for the outstanding balance of a previously executed promissory note and for contributions owed to the GGRF as of February 28, 1998, along with related penalties and interest.
-Payments are to begin on March 30, 1998.
-At September 30, 1998 the balance on the note was \$8,945,981.
+Payments were to begin on March 30, 1998.
+At September 30, 1999 and 1998 the balance on the note was \$8,297,952 and \$8,945,981, respectively.
 Management has established a reserve of \$8,000,000 due to the uncertainty of collection of this balance.
-This amount was charged to administrative and general expenses in the accompanying financial statements.
+This amount was charged to administrative and general expenses in the accompanying 1998 financial statements.